LibreTexts/ngshare/README.md

 Ngshare / vngshare automatically checks database upgrade each time it starts up.
  You are expected to have a good way to backup your database before running ngshare / vngshare in case alembic corrupts the database.
 If you want to stop this behavior you can use `--no-upgrade-db`.
+If you do this, you must manually upgrade the database when upgrading ngshare.
+Only use this option if you know EXACTLY what you're doing, otherwise using incompatible versions will cause things to break catastrophically.